Cobra Mark V –

 Introduction To The Grand Tour, PART III

-When I finished colonizing Col 285 Sector WL-L c8-40, there were 138 total facilities that had been built over the course of 6 months and a week.
+When I finished colonizing Col 285 Sector WL-L c8-40, there were 138 total facilities that had been built over the course of 6 months plus.
 I play… slowly.
 And colonize solo.
 It takes a long time.

 For personal reasons expressed elsewhere, I now want to create a video library.
-One visit at a time, a reminder of all the fun colonization was.
+One visit at a time, a reminder of how much fun this was.

 Having been a fan of